 1. Identifying the utility and the name and return telephone number of the individual attempting to report; and b.
-As soon as possible during regular commission hours, contact the appropriate commission representative listed on the protocol roster, described in (b) above, and proceed sequentially through the roster; and a.
+As soon as possible during regular commission hours, contact the appropriate commission representative listed on the protocol roster, described in (be) above, and proceed sequentially through the roster;

+2. Stating that an accident or event requiring notification has occurred and will be reported when the commission next opens; and a.
 The name of the utility;

-2. Stating that an accident or event requiring notification has occurred and will be reported when the commission next opens; and b.
-The name of the person making the report and the telephone number at which they can be called back;